Financial Aid for Undergraduate Students

 During the Drop/Add Period

-Financial aid recipients must immediately notify the Financial Aid Office in writing when a withdrawal from one or more classes during the drop/add period results in an enrollment status different from that on which their current financial aid eligibility was based.
+Financial aid recipients must immediately notify the Financial Aid Office in writing when a drop from one or more classes during the drop/add period results in an enrollment status different from that on which their current financial aid eligibility was based.
 The same applies if one or more classes are cancelled.

 The Financial Aid Office will review the student’s new enrollment and, if appropriate, revise the student’s eligibility based on the new enrollment status.

-If a financial aid recipient withdraws from all classes or drops to less than half-time status during the drop/add period, all financial aid awards must be returned to their respective programs.
+If a financial aid recipient drops from all classes or drops to less than half-time status during the drop/add period, all financial aid awards must be returned to their respective programs.
 If the student was given financial aid funds for other expenses, he or she will be expected to return those funds to the university.

 After the Drop/Add Period